 Just look at this disclosure from the VPN called Betternet:

 Remember, you get what you pay for.
-If you want to protect your passwords, then you look for the best password manager.
+If you want to protect your passwords, then you look for the best password management software you can afford (they’re all pretty cheap).
 If you want true privacy and anonymity online, then you look for a reasonably priced VPN.

 2. Fake VPNs – Claims that are Just too Good to Be True